amd/amd-lab-notes/register-pressure/README.md

 In this section, we will go through the steps of how to recognize a register pressure problem and how to mitigate it.

 First of all, the number of registers used by GPU kernels can be detected in two ways: 1) compiling the file containing the kernels with the `-Rpass-analyze=kernel-resource-usage` flag, which will print to screen the resource usage of each kernel in the file at compile time;
-some of the information include SGPRs, VGPRs, ScratchSize, VGPR/SGPR spills, Occupancy, and LDS usage.
-2) Compiling with `--save-temps` and looking in the *hip-amdgcn-amd-amdhsa-gfx90a.s file for ".vgpr_spill_count".
-All the information reported by the `-Rpass-analyze=kernel-resource-usage` flag are also in here.
+some of this information include SGPRs, VGPRs, ScratchSize, VGPR/SGPR spills, Occupancy, and LDS usage.
+2) Compiling with `--save-temps` and looking in the `hip-amdgcn-amd-amdhsa-gfx90a.s` file for `.vgpr_spill_count`.
+All the information reported by the `-Rpass-analyze=kernel-resource-usage` flag are also in this file.

 Once the register pressure situation has been assessed/confirmed, there are a few techniques that can be applied to the code to reduce register pressure.